 Upper San Gabriel Valley Municipal Water District

-Grants of up to $1,000 to Los Angeles County, California K-12 teachers or groups of teachers for classroom or school projects that teach about the importance of water in the eligible areas.
+Grants of up to $1,000 to California K-12 teachers or groups of teachers in eligible locations for classroom or school projects that teach about the importance of water.
 Funding is intended to supplement learning with projects that further a better understanding of water and the important role it plays in Southern California.
-The purpose of this program is to examine water-related environmental issues, including the integral role water plays in the global community.
+Through this program, water-related environmental issues, including the integral role water plays in the global community, can be examined.

 GrantWatch ID#: 148714